Rethinking Breast Cancer Treatment: The Emerging Role of Molecular Iodine (Advanced)

 Understanding the Adjuvant Potential of Molecular Iodine in Breast Cancer

-Molecular iodine (I2) is also attracting attention with its possible cancer treatment including breast cancer.
+Molecular iodine (I2) is also attracting attention with its possible cancer treatment effects with breast cancer.
 Controlled pilot trials suggest a continued potential for I2 supplementation in patients with breast cancer receiving standard cytotoxic chemotherapy and published work from their institution that included I2 supplementation in patients with localized early-stage (Moreno-Vega et al., 2019).

 This study marked a paradigm shift in how I2 can interact with the tumor microenvironment to help improve disease control and treatment efficacy.
 Research has shown that iodine affects the MCF-7 breast cancer cell line by interacting with estrogen-related mechanisms to influence cancer cell behavior.